machi1990/kas-fleet-manager/README.md

     ```

 ## Running the Service on an OpenShift cluster
-Follow this [guide](./docs/deploying-kas-fleet-manager-to-openshift.md) on how to deploy the KAS Fleet Manager service to an OpenShift cluster.
+Follow this [guide](./docs/deploying-kas-fleet-manager-to-openshift.md) on how to deploy the KAS Fleet Manager service to an OpenShift cluster

 ## Using the Service
 ### Kafkas